 The New York Times described the choir’s Lincoln Center debut as "a superb projection that would have done credit to any professional chorus."
 The choirs continue to garner critical praise for their sensitivity and "exciting, vibrant" singing.
 “The choir is disciplined, focused, and maturely expressive in a manner way beyond their young age,” says William Trafka, Music Director of St. Bartholomew’s Church in New York.

-Led since 1980 by distinguished Music Director (and ISS alumnus) Dr. Tim Thomas '67, the groups sing an extraordinary range of choral music, including major Baroque, Classical, Romantic, and 20th-century works; Broadway tunes; Spirituals; arrangements of well-known pop hits; and traditional folk songs performed in up to 15 original languages.
+Led by Director of Choral Music Andrew Dibble, the groups sing an extraordinary range of music, including major Baroque, Classical, Romantic, and 20th-century works; Broadway tunes; Spirituals; arrangements of well-known pop hits; and traditional folk songs performed in up to 15 original languages.

 About 120 students (more than 40% of the student body) participate in the Concert Choir, which tours domestically each spring.
 A third of Concert Choir members also take part in the Chamber Choir, which travels internationally.